AliciaUwaifo/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - changes the working directory to the previous one ls -la . .. /boot list all files in the current and parent directory file /tmp/iamafile prints the type of the file ln -s /bin/ls ls create a symbolic link in the current directory
+cd - changes the working directory to the previous one ls -la . .. /boot list all files in the current and parent directory file /tmp/iamafile prints the type of the file ln -s /bin/ls __ls__ symbolic link created in the current working directory cp -u *.html .. copies of all HTML files in the current working directory